pathbreak/content-recommender-spark-lda/Readme.md

 8. If you are interested in examination of and recommendations from YouTube videos, you need to obtain a YouTube API key first.

-   See [https://developers.google.com/youtube/v3/getting-started#before-you-start](https://developers.google.com/youtube/v3/getting-started#before-you-start)on how to get an API key.
+   See [https://developers.google.com/youtube/v3/getting-started#before-you-start](https://developers.google.com/youtube/v3/getting-started#before-you-start) on how to get an API key.

    Then make a copy of `/root/spark/recommender/app/conf/yt_api_key_template.yml` as `/root/spark/recommender/app/conf/yt_api_key.yml`, open it in an editor, and insert your YouTube API key there between the double quotes.